User319183/Profanity-Blocker_Extension.Docs/readme.md

 Hey!
-Welcome to the Profanity Blocker Extension Documentation!
-Underneath this message are pictures of the extension and some of the key stuff you'll need to see how to get to.
+Welcome to the Profanity-Blocker extension documentation!
+Underneath this message is a picture of the extension without adding it.

 Without further ado, please click this link so we can start with the documentation! **https://github.com/User319183/Profanity-Blocker_Extension.Docs/blob/main/about.rst**